FredKSchott/snowpack/www/_template/reference/configuration.md

 Snowpack uses Rollup internally to install your packages.
 This `rollup` config option gives you deeper control over the internal Rollup configuration that we use.

-- installOptions.rollup.plugins | `RollupPlugin[]` - Specify Custom Rollup plugins if you are dealing with non-standard files.
+- installOptions.rollup.plugins | `RollupPlugin[]` - Provide an array of custom Rollup plugins that will run on every installed package.
+Useful for dealing with non-standard file types in your npm packages.
 - installOptions.rollup.dedupe | `string[]` - If needed, deduplicate multiple versions/copies of a packages to a single one.
 This helps prevent issues with some packages when multiple versions are installed from your node_modules tree.
 See [rollup-plugin-node-resolve](https://github.com/rollup/plugins/tree/main/packages/node-resolve#usage) for more documentation.
 - installOptions.rollup.context | `string` - Specify top-level `this` value.
 Useful to silence install errors caused by legacy common.js packages that reference a top-level this variable, which does not exist in a pure ESM environment.
-Note that the `'THIS_IS_UNDEFINED'` warning ("'this' keyword is equivalent to 'undefined' ... and has been rewritten") is silenced by **Default**, unless `--verbose` is used.
+Note that the `'THIS_IS_UNDEFINED'` warning ("'this' keyword is equivalent to 'undefined' ... and has been rewritten") is silenced by default, unless `--verbose` is used.

 ### installOptions.packageLookupFields